ultimatecourses/vault/README.md

 	<!-- html content above -->
 	<script src="dist/vault.js"></script>
   <script>
-  Vault.set('name', 'Tom Delonge');
+  vault.set('name', 'Tom Delonge');
   </script>
 </body>
 ```

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using Grunt.
+Lint and test your code using Gulp.

 ## Release history

+- 1.2.0
+  - Lowercase module definition
+  - Move to Gulp
 - 1.1.0
   - Remove sessionStorage support, localStorage can be cleared upon leaving if necessary
   - Ditch Web Storage API (set/get/remove) syntax and use native Object lookups for better performance